-We are taking steps to reduce our dependence on our current proprietary products.
-We are seeking to substantially expand our custom products business through increased sales to medical product manufacturers and independent distributors.
-Under one of our Hospira Agreements, we manufacture all new custom I.V. sets for sale by Hospira and jointly promote the products under the name SetSource.
-We also contract with group purchasing organizations and independent dealer networks for inclusion of our non-critical care products among those available to members of those entities.
-Custom products accounted for approximately \$12.0 million or 25% of total revenue in the first quarter of 2006, including sales under the Hospira SetSource program of approximately \$3.8 million and custom critical care products that we manufactured for Hospira under the MCDA of approximately \$3.2 million.
+We are reducing our dependence on our current proprietary products by introducing new products and systems and acquiring product lines.
+We are expanding our custom products business through increased sales to medical product manufacturers and independent distributors.
+Under one of our Hospira Agreements, we manufacture all new custom I.V. systems for sale by Hospira and jointly promote the products under the name SetSource.
+We also contract with group purchasing organizations and independent dealer networks for inclusion of our non-critical care custom products in the product offerings of those entities.
+Custom products accounted for approximately \$39.7 million or 27% of total revenue in the first nine months of 2006, including sales under the Hospira SetSource program of approximately \$11.7 million and custom critical care products that we manufactured for Hospira under the MCDA of approximately \$11.0 million.
 We expect continued increases in sales of custom products.
-Punctur-Guard product revenues in the first quarter of 2006 were \$1.1 million.
+Punctur-Guard product revenues in the first nine months of 2006 were \$3.6 million.
 In 2004 and 2005, we invested in a company developing a new medical device.
 Sales depend on the success of efforts to develop and market the device, and there can be no certainty that those efforts will succeed.
 In 2005, we acquired Hospira's Salt Lake City manufacturing facility and entered into the MCDA to produce their invasive monitoring, angiography products and certain other products they had manufactured at that facility.
 There is no assurance that any of these initiatives will continue to succeed.

 We have an ongoing program to increase systems capabilities, improve manufacturing efficiency, reduce labor costs, reduce time needed to produce an order, and minimize investment in inventory.
-These include the use of automated assembly equipment for new and existing products, use of larger molds and molding machines, centralization of all proprietary molding in Salt Lake City, expansion of our production facility in Mexico to take over manual assembly currently done in Salt Lake City, and possibly the establishment of other production facilities outside the U.S.
+This includes the use of automated assembly equipment for new and existing products, use of larger molds and molding machines, centralization of all proprietary molding in Salt Lake City, expansion of our production facility in Mexico to take over manual assembly previously done in Salt Lake City, possible establishment of other production facilities outside the U.S. and development and implementation of proprietary, highly sophisticated, custom software systems for custom design and validation, order processing, materials handling, tracking, labeling and invoicing and innovative systems and procedures to expedite assembly and distribution operations.